SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 ### Atheism

-> If your religion wants me to be a slave to some other fools who believe in this religion, then of course I will disrespect it out of self respect for myself.
+> If your religion wants me to be a slave to some fools who believe in this religion, then of course I will disrespect it out of self respect for myself.
 This religion offends me more than I offend its believers.
 Context: <a href="https://hinduismdebunked.com/immorality/caste-system/#sb-71115" target="_blank">Srimad Bhagavatam 7.11.15</a> [3:40 PM · Dec 31, 2022 · 15 Views]

 > 2 ways people can find meaning [without religion]:<br>
 > 1)Reduce suffering: Fight for the abolishment of animal agriculture.
 Fight against human trafficking, wars, racism, casteism, inequality etc.<br>